plausible/website/dpa.md

 Old salts are deleted every 24 hours to avoid the possibility of linking visitor information from one day to the next.
 Forgetting used salts also removes the possibility of the original IP addresses being revealed in a brute-force attack.
 The raw IP address and User-Agent are rendered completely inaccessible to anyone, including ourselves.

+The group of data subjects affected by the processing of their data under this agreement includes end-users of the controller’s websites which make use of the service provided by the processor.

+You can find more information about our processing of your visitor data and what types/categories of data we collect on your behalf in our publicly available [data policy](https://plausible.io/data-policy).

+## Organizational and technical security measures

 All of the data that we do track is kept fully secured, encrypted and hosted on renewable energy powered server in Germany.
 This ensures that all of the website data is being covered by the European Union’s strict laws on data privacy.
 Your visitor data never leaves the EU and EU-owned cloud infrastructure.

 For encryption, we use https in transit and the hashing process at rest.
+Our hashing process is much stronger than encryption.
+Encryption implies that there's a key that can decrypt and reveal the raw data.
+In our database the raw IP address and User Agent are rendered completely inaccessible to anyone, including ourselves.

 Plausible Analytics is fully open source software which means that our source code is available and accessible on GitHub so anyone can check it out and audit it.
 You can read it, inspect it and review it to understand how it works and to ensure it keeps the data private and secure.
 This gives you and everyone else full transparency on how we handle the website traffic data.

-It is this transparency and openness that means that open source products can be more trustworthy than proprietary and closed source products.
+With more than 10,000 GitHub stars, there are a lot of eyes on our code and it is this transparency and openness that means that open source products can be more trustworthy than proprietary and closed source products.
+Our software is updated several times per week and on our GitHub page we also have a way for people to report any security vulnerabilities.

-The group of data subjects affected by the processing of their data under this agreement includes end-users of the controller’s websites which make use of the service provided by the processor.

-You can find more information about our processing of your visitor data and what types/categories of data we collect on your behalf in our publicly available [data policy](https://plausible.io/data-policy).

 ## Processor’s obligations with respect to the controller